 - My Death Is Just the Beginning: Losing his head doesn't stop Ash from filling his role as Mr. Exposition, nor does his permanent deactivation do much to hamper his mission of bringing back the alien alive.

-- Not Quite Dead: Parker breathes easy once the android is decapitated.. only for it to rear back up and come at him with karate-hands.
+- Not Quite Dead: Parker breathes easy once the android is decapitated...only for it to rear back up and come at him with karate-hands.

 - Percussive Maintenance: "Ash, can you hear me?"
 (SMACK!!)

 - Robotic Reveal: A milky substance from his forehead after Ripley throttles him.
+And if that didn't clue you in, the fact he spews the stuff everywhere as he gets injured and Parker ripping his head off should.

 - The Smart Guy: Well duh, he is the scientist.